Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Related Work

-Early defect detection methods mainly used machine learning models.
-In Wang's study, a model combining HOG-LBP\cite{wang2009hog} was used to provide the best detection performance on the INRIA dataset.
-Song's study\cite{song2013noise} enhanced the processing of noise by optimizing the LBP method, and then used the SVM method to classify the defect results.
-In addition, Li et al. proposed the SURF method\cite{li2013learning} to replace the Haar\cite{wilson2006facial} classifier for target detection.
-These methods use the concept of manual features and statistical prior knowledge to achieve high accuracy in simple target detection tasks.
+Early defect detection relied on machine learning models using handcrafted features.
+Wang \cite{wang2009hog} combined HOG-LBP for optimal detection on the INRIA dataset.
+Song et al. \cite{song2013noise} improved noise processing with an optimized LBP and SVM classifier.
+Li et al. \cite{li2013learning} replaced the Haar classifier \cite{wilson2006facial} with SURF for target detection.
+These methods achieved high accuracy in simple tasks using manual feature extraction and statistical priors.